ChrisL79/SATSTAT-/README.md

 ### First Time WiFi Setup

 1. On first boot the ESP32 creates a WiFi access point named **SATSTAT-Setup**
-2. Connect to **SATSTAT-Setup** from your phone or PC
+2. Connect to **SATSTAT-Setup** from your phone browser, PC browser or the SatStat Windows program
 3. A captive portal will appear — enter your home WiFi credentials
 4. The ESP32 will connect to your network and restart
 5. Open a browser and navigate to the ESP32 IP address
-6. Complete the station setup screen (callsign, locator, calibration tables)
+6. Complete the station setup screen (callsign, locator, calibration tables if needed)

 ### OTA Updates